Forum – Basque Circular Summit

 Sustainable finance

 The move towards a circular society and economy is not alien to the world of finance.
 Sustainable finance means that environmental, social and governance factors are taken into account in the investment decision-making process.
 All these criteria are known as ESG criteria.
-Sustainable finance enables the design of different financial products that promote sustainable development and seeks to balance profitability and sustainability.
-In this session we will analyse the role of financial institutions as drivers of a more circular economy in Europe.

 • 11:30am - 12pm